Trade/other name(s): Tykerb, GW572016

 How is this drug taken or given?

 Lapatinib comes in pill form.
 These pills are taken once a day, at least one hour before or one hour after a meal.
 (Do not save part of the dose and take it later.)
 The usual starting dose is 5 or 6 pills per day (1250 to 1500 milligrams).
 The dose may need to be changed if you have certain health problems, are taking certain medicines, or have side effects.

 Take this drug exactly as directed by your doctor.
 If you do not understand the instructions, ask your doctor or nurse to explain them to you.
 Keep the medicine in a tightly closed container away from heat and moisture and out of the reach of children and pets.

 This drug may interact with a number of other drugs or supplements in the body.
 (See "Interactions" above.)
 Be sure your doctor is aware of all drugs and supplements you are taking.
 Do not start or stop taking any medicine without discussing all your medicines with the doctor who prescribed lapatinib.

-This drug may affect the rhythm or function of the heart.
+This drug can cause heart damage and weaken the heart muscle.
 Tell your doctor if you have had any heart problems, such as a heart attack or congestive heart failure before starting treatment.
 He or she may order tests of heart function before treatment begins.
 Possible symptoms of heart damage can include increased coughing, trouble breathing (especially at night), heart palpitations, rapid weight gain (5 pounds or more in less than a week), dizziness, fainting, or swelling in the ankles or legs.
 Tell your doctor right away if you notice any of these symptoms once you start treatment.

 This drug may affect liver function, which in rare cases may be serious or even life threatening.
 Your doctor will likely do blood tests to check your liver function before and during treatment.
 Be sure to tell your doctor if you notice skin itching, yellow eyes or skin, dark urine, or pain or discomfort in the right upper area of the belly, which could be signs of liver problems.